 Not better, just different

-Conveniently, this entire area naturally falls into two roughly equal-sized parts, one around Conegliano and the other around Valdobbiadene.
+This entire area naturally falls into two roughly equal-sized parts, one around Conegliano and the other around Valdobbiadene.
 The River Soligo separates them.
 Some say that the wines from Conegliano have more body, while those from Valdobbiadene are more aromatic.
 It’s an explanation that certainly reflects their different terroirs – through many wines are blends that combine the two.

-Conegliano is lower, (as low as 50 metres above sea level) relatively flatter, drier and warmer.
-Sixty million years ago it was a coral reef in a warm sea.
+Conegliano is lower (as low as 50 metres above sea level), relatively flatter, drier and warmer.
+Sixty million years ago, it was a coral reef in a warm sea.
 Since then, the Alps have pushed upwards, crumpling the rocks into the Hogsback, while the glaciations from the last Ice Age left a cover of free-draining moraines.

 During the Late Medieval and Renaissance periods, the might and prosperity of Venetian rule meant a ready market for the wines and a place of summer refuge from the heat and humidity of the city.
 The wines would have been still (Tranquilo), not sparkling.
 From about 1800, Sui Lieviti was the sparkling version made.
 Made in a bottle, it’s cloudy bubbly.
 However, the modern Charmat/Martinotti method for commercialising sparkling wine production began here in 1868.
 The growth in demand for bubbles since then has helped preserve this area for posterity.

 Perhaps we can speculate that without the bubbles, much of the vineyard area might have been abandoned as uneconomic, particularly in the face of more manageable and cheaper wine sources.
-Instead, this landscape, economy and family way of life has survived and latterly thrived and has become the pinnacle of Prosecco quality.
+But, instead, this landscape, economy and family way of life has survived and latterly thrived and has become the pinnacle of Prosecco quality.
 No wonder UNESCO awarded it World Heritage status.

 The Quality Pyramid

-Rive (meaning steep slopes) are the recently identified subzones, introduced in the DOCG of 2009.
+Rive (meaning steep slopes) are the recently identified subzones introduced in the DOCG of 2009.
 There are 43 of them, and most are tiny.
 Taken together, their total of 353 hectares of vines represents only 4% of the vineyard area.
 This “cru” concept expresses the individuality of specific and unique local microclimates and soils.
-These are “single-vineyard” wines, often occupying the most challenging and costly to work sites, but in turn capable of the greatest or most individual wine expressions.
-Each Rive wine must come from its stipulated place, be hand-harvested, have lower permitted yields, and they are always vintage-dated.
+These are “single-vineyard” wines, often occupying the most challenging and costly to work sites but in turn capable of the greatest or most individual wine expressions.
+Each Rive wine must come from its stipulated place, be hand-harvested, have lower permitted yields, and are always vintage-dated.

 Meanwhile, Cartizze has long been at the pinnacle of the quality pyramid.
-It’s only 108 ha, occupying a single hill near Valdobbiadene, and is divided between a hundred or so growers.
+It’s only 108 ha, occupying a single hill near Valdobbiadene, divided between a hundred or so growers.
 It’s the “grand cru,” if you will.
 Hence, until recently, this place also had the most expensive vineyard land in all of Italy – not that anyone is selling!

 Mostly you will see “Conegliano Valdobbiadene Prosecco Superiore DOCG” on the label, as all the spumante (fully sparkling) wines made here qualify as Superiore.
 That’s 93% of all the wine made.
 However, other labelling conventions are worth pointing out, the first being that the inclusion of the name Superiore is optional, as is even the word Prosecco!